LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 Pack dependencies
 -----------------

-Pack dependencies can be specified by pack dependency name or, for better security, by registry and dependency names.
+Pack dependencies can be specified by registry and pack dependency names using the syntax `Registry::Pack`.
 When the pack depends on the Logtalk version itself, the reserved name `logtalk` can be used.
+When a pack is Prolog backend specific, the backend identifier can be used (see below for the table of backend specifiers).

+Dependencies are specified using a list of the following elements:

 - `Registry::Pack @>= Version` - the pack requires a dependency with version
 equal or above the specified one.
 For example, `logtalk @>= 3:36:0` means that